 According to John Councilman, federal housing chairman for The National Association of Mortgage Brokers, a credit score below 740 will bring on intense scrutiny and sizable fees in the conventional lending market.

 FHA loans: Like VA loans, FHA loans are backed by the federal government.
 There’s no credit score minimum, but most FHA lenders prefer a score of at least 620.
+In 2014, some lenders theoretically dropped their minimum score to 580, but lenders have generally set higher standards since the mortgage meltdown.
 Successful FHA borrowers typically have higher scores.
-The average credit score for all FHA purchases in October was 629.
-For all of 2012, the average was 700.
+The average credit score for all FHA purchases in the second quarter of 2014 was 680, which is well above the minimum 580 score.

 FHA loans also require a down payment of 3.5 percent, as well as both an up-front mortgage insurance premium and monthly mortgage insurance, which now runs for the life of the loan.

 Like VA loan credit score standards, it’s important that all buyers know about mortgage rules and regulations.
-Recently the Consumer Financial Protection Bureau (CFPB) announced new mortgage rules.
-Follow the link to learn about what the new rules entail, which loans are affected and how the industry is responding.
+The Consumer Financial Protection Bureau (CFPB) has announced new mortgage rules within the last few years.
+Follow the link to learn about what the rules entail, which loans are affected and how the industry is responding.